ParryPee/RexTunes/README.md

 - **Bot doesn't respond to commands**: Make sure the bot has the correct permissions and that slash commands are synced
 - **Audio doesn't play**: Check that FFmpeg is correctly installed and in your PATH
 - **Error finding songs**: Check your internet connection and YouTube search terms
+- **Spotify playlists not working**: Verify your Spotify API credentials in the `.env` file

 ## Acknowledgments

 - Uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) for YouTube integration
 - Built with [discord.py](https://github.com/Rapptz/discord.py)
+- Uses [spotipy](https://github.com/plamere/spotipy) for Spotify integration